I was playing golf with 3 friends. We started around 10 a.m. on a Sunday ... a busy day at golf courses when the weather is good.

 I also use the 'opportunity to shine' way of thinking as an optimistic reminder when I need to bounce back from something I did poorly or when I'm in a bad spot.
 It's a favorite of my son's to use when we're playing golf together and I hit my drives into the other fairways.
 "Just an opportunity to shine, Dad.
 Just another opportunity to shine."
 At least he's listening. ;-)

 Golf gives us so many wonderful lessons for our lives (at work, at home).
 It's a game of details ... a game that shows us how the small things can make a big difference.
-To learn how to use our 212 the extra degree message ( what's 212?) for a golf meeting, click here.
+Learn how to use our 212° the extra degree message for a golf meeting.